 Experienced hikers may want to scramble all the way up to one of the spires of Bell Rock.
 Only do this if you don’t mind a steep and seemingly dangerous climb.

 Marked trails past the upper section are very elusive, so if you decide to climb, do so carefully!

-- Distance: 4 ish miles round trip.
-If you have a 4×4 you can drive directly to the trailhead to cut a mile off of your hike
+- Distance: 4 miles round trip.
+If you have a 4×4 you can drive directly to the trailhead to cut 2 miles off of your hike

 - Elevation Gain: 560 feet

-The easiest and shortest path is via the rocky 4×4 only road from the Vultee Arch Road parking lot.
+You can also park at Dry Creek Trailhead parking lot off of Dry Creek Road and walk the mile to the start of Devil’s Bridge Trail.
 You will share the road with the off-roading buggies, Pink Jeep tours, and any other high clearance vehicles that dare to make it over the boulders.

 All in all, it is a moderate trail with amazing views of Red Rock Country.
 There are plenty of lookouts as you ascend, revealing unique landscapes.
 The trail can be quite steep in places, but there are stairs.

 I didn’t have to scramble, but some less mobile hikers may feel comfortable on all fours going up the steep stairs.
 Also, with recent rainfall, it will be muddy.